HMS Termagant (1796): Career

 On 12 January 1801, Termagant, Captain Skipsey, and Port Mahon, Captain Buchanan, captured the French Navy's half-xebec Guerrier.
 Guerrier was sailing from Toulon to Alexandria, Egypt, with a cargo of arms and ammunition.

 Because Termagant served in the navy's Egyptian campaign (8 March to 2 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorized in 1850 to all surviving claimants.

+Reportedly a "little time" before 15 June, 1803 she was attacked by a Tripolitan xebec 18-20 guns, probably mistaking her for USS Adams, a hot reply caused the xebec to strike her colors.

+She was at Gibraltar 22 July, 1804.

+23 February, 1805 "Termagant", Lt.
+Robert Pettet, was at sea in the area of Malta.

 In May 1812, Termagant, Captain Gawen William Rowan-Hamilton, Hyacinth, and Basilisk, supported Spanish guerrillas on the coast of Granada.
 Termagant destroyed the castle at Nerja on 20 May.
 The British squadron then supported a guerrilla offensive against Almuñécar.
 On 24 May with Hyacinth and Basilisk, Termagant took a French privateer of two guns and 30 or 40 men under the castle.
 The British squadron bombarded the castle, breaching the walls.
 The French then retreated to Grenada.
 Termagant's only casualty was one man wounded.
 Prize money for the "capture of a brass gun and the destruction of a French privateer, name unknown" was payable in March 1836.